TULiberalArts/Economics/pages/resources.md

 # meta-data variables
 title: Resources
 description: >-
   Check out the Center for Competitive Governments, economic data websites, available opportunities and compensation in the field, and support Temple University’s Department of Economics in the College of Liberal Arts.
 keywords: 'working papers, economic data, earnings, field salary range, support'
 # custom variables
-sidebar: false
 ---
 Think an economics degree from Temple University might be right for you but aren’t quite ready to apply yet?
 Take a look at our working paper series, the [Center for Competitive Governments](#center-for-competitive-governments), [economic data websites](#econoimic-data-websites-and-more), available [opportunities and compensation in the field](#field-tarting-pay-and-median-mid-career-pay) and find out how you can [support the Department of Economics](#support-the-department-of-economics).